Credit Card Guide

 I’ve previously reviewed a few of my favorite credit cards that can be a good fit for readers, if used properly:

 - Blue Cash Preferred® Card from American Express: My card of choice as the best rewards card for supermarket purchases.
 It offers 6% cash back at US supermarkets, up to $6,000 per year in purchases, 3% cash back at US gas stations and select US department stores, and 1% cash back on other purchases.
 There is no cash back enrollment required, and the same great reward categories year-round.
-You can also earn 100 reward dollars, redeemable for a $100 statement credit, after you make $1,000 in purchases with your new card in the first three months.
-Plus, get one year of Amazon Prime after you sign up for a new membership with your card and meet the spending requirement in the same time period.
+You can also get $150 back after you spend $1,000 on purchases on your new card in your first 3 months and you will receive $150 back in the form of a statement credit.
 My favorite card!

 - TrueEarnings® Card from Costco & American Express: Earn 3% cash back at US gas stations and on gasoline at Costco up to $4,000 per year in purchases, then 1%.
 Also, 2% cash back at US restaurants; 2% cash back on eligible travel purchases, including at Costco; and 1% cash back on other purchases, including at Costco.